-There are two ways that you can go about the home-buying process.
-If you are confident enough about your knowledge of the housing market, then you can afford to take on the process on your own.
-But if you are a first timer who is still learning the ropes, then enlisting the help of a buyer’s agent may be a better option.
+There are two ways that you can go about the home-buying process: if you are someone who is confident enough about your knowledge of the market, then you can afford to take on the process on your own.

 But what is a buyer’s agent and what services do they offer?
 How much will it cost you to hire one?
 Let’s take a closer look.

 Buyer’s agents, sometimes called buyer’s advocates, are licensed professionals who work for homebuyers, acting on their behalf to search, evaluate, and negotiate a property purchase.
 They also aim to ensure that homebuyers are fully informed as possible and that they do not overpay for their home purchases.